markusa380/gitodo/README.md

-GiToDo is a small extension that will show you all lines with uncomitted changes that contain a TODO.
+GiToDo is a small extension that will show you all lines with uncommitted changes that contain a TODO.

 ![Screenshot of GiToDo](./media/screenshot.png)